cr3ation/hertz-freerider-notifier/README.md

 # Hertz Freerider Notifier

-A Django & Celery based solution that monitors Hertz Freerider every 2 minutes and sends Pushover alerts whenever a car that matches your saved searches becomes available.
+A Django & Celery based solution that monitors Hertz Freerider at a configurable interval (default every 2 minutes) and sends Pushover alerts whenever a car that matches your saved searches becomes available.

 ## Features